leerikss/barcode-decoder/README.md

 ```
 java -jar target/screenshot-decoder-1.0.0-full.jar
 ```
-- Notice that due to a clipboard persistence bug in X11-based operating systems, the decoded string will not stay in the clipboard once the application quits.
-One workaraound is to not click "Ok" on the popup before you've pasted the decoded code from the clipboard
+Notice that due to a clipboard persistence bug in X11-based operating systems, the decoded string will not stay in the clipboard once the application quits.
+One workaraound is to not click "Ok" on the popup before you've pasted the decoded code from the clipboard.

 ## Optional I: Wrap the jar into one single executable shell script
 ```
 cat src/main/scripts/stub.sh target/screenshot-decoder-1.0.0-full.jar > target/screenshot-decoder-linux.run